 The brand used this logo during their ‘Auto Shack’ period.
-It depicts their name written in two lines using tall, round letters.
+It depicts their name written using tall, round letters.
 The wordmark was a bright red color.
 Right on the left of this writing, they placed an orange rectangle that broke down into several vertical strokes tilted to one side to go along with italicized letters.
-They grew slimmer the closer to the name part, while the white spacing between them grew wider.
+They grew slimmer the closer they got to the name part, while the white spacing between them grew wider.
 Sometimes, the logo is presented in a black and white color palette with the name being written in two lines and the rectangle adjusted accordingly.

 In 1987, they redesigned the logo to fit the new name – ‘AutoZone’.
 That being said, the idea changed little.
 The font used with the writing stayed the same.
 Although, the letters along with the rectangular element on the left acquired a white border and a thin black shadow.
 This shadow gave the whole emblem a 3D feel and made it stand out even more.
 As with the previous version, the company sometimes uses a logo that features the name written in two lines to make it shorter.

 Font and Color